The 7 best motorhome awnings on the market

 Enjoying your motorhome adventures as a family?
 If so, consider expanding your indoor space with a drive-away awning to give you more room and accommodate some extra home comforts.

 This awning from Vango Galli is ideal for families due to the large available space.
-There’s the option of adding a single or double sleeping compartment, so you can house your guests in the awning overnight or use it as a space to socialise.
+There’s the option of adding a two-berth or four-berth sleeping compartment, so you can house your guests in the awning overnight or use it as a space to socialise.

 This model from Kampa has single-point inflation AirFrame technology, so it’s a breeze to set up.

-The large windows and zip-out front panel give the awning an open, airy feel, making it a homely space for you and your guests to socialise in.
+The large windows and zip-out front panel give the awning an open, airy feel, making it a homely space for you and your guests to socialise.
 The raised inflatable roof only adds to this with its impressive internal headroom.

 Its Weathershield Pro material makes it completely waterproof yet lightweight, so it’s easy to pack away and travel with when not in use.